 - A task item has been deleted permanently (not only moved to the Deleted Items folder) – the Rescan will not migrate any item.
 However, the task item that has been migrated previously will remain in the Tasks folder on the target server.

-In addition, in case of a staged migration or similar migration scenarios, items excluded from being migrated by using a time filter will be migrated with the Rescan function once that filter is removed (or modified to include all or some of the items that were initially excluded from the migration job).
+In addition, in the case of a staged migration or similar migration scenarios, items excluded from being migrated by using a time filter will be migrated with the Rescan function once that filter is removed (or modified to include all or some of the items that were initially excluded from the migration job).
 For more information on how to edit a migration job and modify the time filter, see this article.

 If you need to migrate items that have been modified on the source server, you can Reset mailbox migration state.
 However, you have to be careful since this option removes information about already migrated items for an entire mailbox.
 It is not possible to reset the data selectively so that only particular items or folders are affected.
 Instead, if you want to re-migrate only specific data, apply appropriate filters after resetting the mailbox migration state.

 The information regarding items that were migrated between the source and target servers is saved by the program to a local cache.
 Thanks to that solution, even if you configure multiple migration jobs where you select the same pairs of mailboxes or public folders, the program will not migrate the same items again.
 This prevents the program from creating duplicates on the target server.
 In other words – target mailboxes are not scanned or checked in any way; the program checks the data in its local database instead.

 However, the cached migration data is not synchronized between two or more instances of CodeTwo Office 365 Migration, so migrating the same pairs of mailboxes / public folders will create duplicates on the target server.